Heritage Group meeting of October 18, 2018.

-Ron is in a 600 sq. ft. apartment, all meals are provided and are good (Ron pats his stomach).
+Ron is in a 600 sq. ft. apartment.
+All meals are provided and are good (Ron pats his stomach).
 There is a library, chapel, theatre with reclining arm chairs, beautiful wood pillars, a dining area with a 2 level ceiling.
 All people fit into the dining room comfortably.
-There are 2 meals: lunch at 1130 and dinner at 5 p.m.
+There are two meals: lunch at 1130 and dinner at 5 p.m.

 There is a nurse on staff at all times.
 There are 2 kinds of people at Shaftesbury:

 – Those who are pushed into the place

 Family often worry about their loved ones who live alone.
 What happens if their loved one falls downstairs?
 At Shaftesbury they might still fall, but there will be someone to pick them up.